jzombie/etf-matcher/README.md

 _Note: If using the Docker environment, a .env file will be [automatically generated](docker_build_helpers/generate_env.sh)._

 You can skip using Docker altogether if that's your thing, but it will be harder to build.
-The [docker_build_helpers directory](docker_build_helpers) has various utilities related to encrypting the data in the build, for various licensing conditions.
+The [docker_build_helpers directory](docker_build_helpers) has various utilities related to encrypting the data in the build, related to licensing conditions.

 ## Development